GroundLinx is Setting the New Standard for Grounding/Earthing

-Importantly, Gradience™ grounding systems work uniformly in nearly any soil, moisture level, and design configuration making proper grounding easier and more reliable at a highly competitive cost.
-Furthermore, grounding system performance using a Gradience™ kit is significantly more stable with respect to changing environmental conditions.
+Importantly, Gradiance™ grounding systems work uniformly in nearly any soil, moisture level, and design configuration making proper grounding easier and more reliable at a highly competitive cost.
+Furthermore, grounding system performance using a Gradiance™ kit is significantly more stable with respect to changing environmental conditions.

-These characteristics make the Gradience™ concept ideal for improving electrical grounding in all aspects, from system cost to safety.
+These characteristics make the Gradiance™ concept ideal for improving electrical grounding in all aspects, from system cost to safety.

 And that is our goal.